wp-plugins/contexture-page-security/readme.txt

 PSC has only been tested with WordPress 3.0 and higher.
 It's possible that it may work on earlier versions, but we don't officially support this.

+== Theme Functions ==

+Some developers may find it useful to perform programmatic group-management tasks.
+For instance, have the website automatically add a user to a group.
+The following documentation should help.

+= psc_add_user_to_group($user_id, $group_id) =

+This can be called from within a theme file to add a user to a group.
+It requires two parameters, a userid and a group id.
+The current users id can be acquired by declaring the $current_user global, then $current_user->ID.
+You can use psc_get_groups() or your blog's Admin > Users > Groups screen to determine appropriate group ids.

+= psc_remove_user_from_group($user_id, $group_id) =

+This can be called from within a theme file to remove a user from a group.
+Like psc_add_user_to_group(), it requires two parameters, a user id and a group id.

+= psc_get_groups($user_id) =

+This function can be used to generate an associative array of groups.
+If you specify a user id, only groups that a user is a member of will be returned.
+If no parameter is provided, it will return all groups.

 == Changelog ==

 = 1.2.4 =